ThatsVie/atlas-web_front_end/developer_tools/README.md

 Identify that the website uses FontAwesome for its icons by finding the relevant font-family or source URLs linked to FontAwesome.

 Documented answer in `21-hbtn_font_lib`

+### Task 22: Identifying the Resource Generating XHR Calls

+This task involves identifying the specific resource that generates exactly one XHR (XMLHttpRequest) call on the website.
+XHR facilitates asynchronous data fetching, allowing parts of a web page to be updated without a full reload.

+**Steps:**

+Open the website in Google Chrome.

+Activate Developer Tools.

+Navigate to the 'Network' tab, and then filter the traffic by selecting the 'Fetch/XHR' option

+Identify me.json as the resource responsible for exactly one XHR call during the page operations

+Document answer in file `22-xhr_calls`